Department of Computer Science

 520 Compilers (3).
 Prerequisites, COMP 410 and 411.
 Design and construction of compilers.
 Theory and pragmatics of lexical, syntactic, and semantic analysis.
 Interpretation.
 Code generation for a modern architecture.
 Run-time environments.
 Includes a large compiler implementation project.

 521 Files and Databases (3).
-Prerequisites, COMP 410 and 411 and MATH 381.
+Prerequisites, COMP 410 and 411, and COMP 283 or MATH 381.
 Placement of data on secondary storage.
 File organization.
 Database history, practice, major models, system structure and design.

 523 Software Engineering Laboratory (4).
-Prerequisites, COMP 410 and 411 and two or more three-credit COMP courses numbered 426 or higher.
+Prerequisites, COMP 410, 411, and at least two three-credit COMP courses numbered 426 or higher.
 Organization and scheduling of software engineering projects, structured programming, and design.
 Each team designs, codes, and debugs program components and synthesizes them into a tested, documented program product.

 524 Programming Language Concepts (3).
 Prerequisite, COMP 410.
 Concepts of high-level programming and their realization in specific languages.
 Data types, scope, control structures, procedural abstraction, classes, concurrency.
 Run-time implementation.